saqibur/django-project-structure/README.md

 Each `app` should be designed in way to be pluggable, that is, dragged and dropped into any other project and it’ll work independently.

-* We won’t have a `core` in our projects.
-This should be maintained separately and versioned accordingly as a library.

 ### `apps`
 * A mother-folder containing all apps for our project.
+Congruent to any JS-framework's `src` folder.
-* An app can be a django template project, or an api
+* An app can be a django template project, or an API.

-#### `api`
+### `api`
-* We like to place all our API components into a package within an app called api/.
+* We like to place all our API components into a package within an app called `api`.
+For example, in this repository it's the `example_api/api` folder.
 That allows us to isolate our API components in a consistent location.
 If we were to put it in the root of our app, then we would end up with a huge list of API-specific modules in the general area of the app.